IHC orders removal of ex-Nadra chief’s name from ECL

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Islamabad High Court (IHC) on Friday ordered the removal of the former Nadra Chairperson Tariq Malik’s name from the Exit Control List.
+ISLAMABAD: The Islamabad High Court (IHC) on Friday ordered removal of former Nadra Chairperson Tariq Malik’s name from the Exit Control List.

+Justice Aamer Farooq resumed hearing into Tariq Malik’s petition seeking his name removed from the ECL.

-After the general election 2013, the opposition had demanded of the government to verify the authenticity of the election.
-As the Nadra chairman, Malik had confirmed that the opposition’s demand could be met through verification of thumb impressions using the bio-metric system.
-However Tariq Malik resigned as the head of the database authority in 2014.
+After general election 2013, the opposition had demanded of the government to verify the authenticity of the election.
+As Nadra chairman Malik had confirmed that the opposition’s demand could be met through verification of thumb impressions using the bio-metric system.
+However Tariq Malik had resigned as head of the database authority in 2014.

-ISLAMABAD: The Islamabad High Court (IHC) on Friday ordered the removal of the former Nadra Chairperson Tariq Malik’s name from the Exit Control List.
+ISLAMABAD: The Islamabad High Court (IHC) on Friday ordered removal of former Nadra Chairperson Tariq Malik’s name from the Exit Control List.

+Justice Aamer Farooq resumed hearing into Tariq Malik’s petition seeking his name removed from the ECL.

-After the general election 2013, the opposition had demanded of the government to verify the authenticity of the election.
-As the Nadra chairman, Malik had confirmed that the opposition’s demand could be met through verification of thumb impressions using the bio-metric system.
-However Tariq Malik resigned as the head of the database authority in 2014.
+After general election 2013, the opposition had demanded of the government to verify the authenticity of the election.
+As Nadra chairman Malik had confirmed that the opposition’s demand could be met through verification of thumb impressions using the bio-metric system.
+However Tariq Malik had resigned as head of the database authority in 2014.